wagdav/thewagner.net/content/tech/2019-07-15-Concurrenty-without-magic.markdown

 ```

 The type of the expression `fakesearch query kind` is `IO String`.
 Feeding
-this to `async`, `async (fakesearch query kind)`, we get an `Async String`
+this to `async`, `async (fakesearch query kind)`, we get an `IO (Async String)`
 which launches the search asynchronously in a separate thread.
 We could
-replicate this `N` times and use `waitCancelAny` to select the fastest query.
+replicate this `N` times and use `waitAnyCancel` to select the fastest query.
 However, if we went down this path we would be unable to identify which server
-replica gave us the fastest answer because we would only get back the search
+replica gave us the fastest answer.
+We would only get back the search
-result, not the winner replica's identity.
+result, but not the winner replica's identity.

 When we used `race` it was easy to identify the faster replica because we used
 pattern matching on the returned `Either` value.  `waitAnyCancel` does not give